 When you buy fresh halibut figure 6 ounces per person.
 That’s not only portion control, but budget control.
 The filet I purchased was very thick; two inches to be exact.

 If not already done, cut the halibut into 6-ounce portions.
 If there is any dark purple flesh on the bottom I carefully trim if off with a sharp filet knife.
 You can ask the person at the fish counter to do this for you.

-Season generously with salt and pepper.
-I like to use Szechuan Pepper Salt, available from Penzeys and other suppliers.
+Season fish with salt, pepper, and granulated garlic.
 Heat a non-stick pan over medium heat and drizzle in a little olive oil.
 When the oil starts to shimmer and liquefy (not smoke), place the halibut filets in the pan presentation side (or top side) down.
 The fish should sizzle when it hits the hot pan.
 Allow the halibut to sear for three minutes, until it has a golden crust when you peak underneath.
 Carefully turn the fish over and sear for one minute longer.

 Place halibut on a parchment or foil lined rimmed baking sheet and roast at 425 degrees for approximately 6 minutes.
 That’s it’s.
 Your timing will depend on the thickness of the filets.
 If they are thinner they will roast more quickly.
 Your halibut should still be moist and barely translucent in the center, not dry and flakey.
 Don’t over cook it.